Vibrational frequencies

 # -> water_vib.8.traj — open with `ase gui water_vib.8.traj`

-You can also render each displaced geometry to XYZ and feed it into your favourite orbital viewer (Jmol, Avogadro, VMD) for a publication-quality animation.
+You can also render each displaced geometry to XYZ and feed it into your favourite orbital viewer (Jmol, Avogadro, VMD, MolTUI) for publication-quality output.
+See tutorial 27 for the MolTUI workflow that displays vibrations inline in the terminal.

 Caveats